-On this season of Game of Thrones, Daenerys finds herself once again in the midst of the Dothraki horde — but Daenerys isn't the timid girl we met in season one anymore.
-When she meets Khal Moro on the season premiere, she introduces herself with a mouthful of titles: "Daenerys Stormborn of the House Targaryen, First of Her Name, the Unburnt, Queen of the Andals and the First Men, Khaleesi of the Great Grass Sea, Breaker of Chains, and Mother of Dragons."
-On this week's episode, she reminds Khal Moro again of her many names, but what do they all mean?
+Daenerys is no longer the timid girl we met in season one of Game of Thrones.
+She's always been a badass, but we love that she introduces herself with a mouthful of titles: "Daenerys Stormborn of the House Targaryen, First of Her Name, the Unburnt, Queen of the Andals and the First Men, Khaleesi of the Great Grass Sea, Breaker of Chains, and Mother of Dragons."
+We've been reminded of her many names over the seasons — memorably when Missandei introduces her to Jon Snow in season seven — but what do they all mean?
 Daenerys doesn't just tack some titles onto her name to sound fancy; each of her titles signifies an aspect of her birthright or her accomplishments.

 Daenerys was born on Dragonstone, the rain-tossed, Valyrian-built castle in Blackwater Bay that had once been Stannis's place of residence.
 On the night of Daenerys's birth, a massive storm battered the castle, so she became known as Daenerys Stormborn.